yanboyang713/ArchScripts/README.md

 - `arch_install.sh`: The main installation script.
 - `config.sh`: A configuration script that runs inside *chroot*, after installing the packages.
-- `env.sh`: The environment script that stores the installation/setup information.
 - `printer.sh`: A printer script, mostly used to print colored messages.
 - `pacman_custom.conf`: A pacman file that assumes a custom repository in `/root/pkg` when installing your system.